Angelsofttoy/cse15l-lab-reports/lab-report-5-week-10.md

 ## **1. test 403**
 ![Image](./lab5/5-1.jpg)
-For this one, the implementation of the TA's markdownParse.java is the correct implemetntaion.
+For this one, the implementation of the TA's MarkdownParse.java is the correct implemetntaion.
 Because as I put it in VS code to see if the text portion within the middle brakcet is highlighted, it is indeed highlighted as shown by the picture below:

 ![Image](./lab5/5-1-3.jpg)